Find out how to get the right visa to travel abroad.

 All students should carry the following documentation in their hand luggage when returning to the UK:

-- an up-to-date letter of registration confirming that you're still a full-time student enrolled on a course at a recognised institution
+- an up-to-date letter of registration confirming you're still a full-time student enrolled on a course at a recognised UK institution

-- evidence that you have enough money to support yourself and any dependants (e.g. your last three months of bank statements, or a letter from your sponsor confirming that they are continuing to sponsor you).
+- evidence that you have enough money to support yourself and any dependants (such as your last three months' bank statements, or a letter from your sponsor confirming that they are continuing to sponsor you)

-If you intend to return to the UK on a Tier 4 visa after your course has finished, please seek advice from a Student Immigration Adviser.
+If you intend to return to the UK on a Tier 4 visa after your course has finished, [please seek advice from a Student Immigration Adviser] at firstname.lastname@example.org.